toptutoring/ttutoring/_posts/2018-03-05-act-online-or-in-person-.md

 For those who do not like being influenced by seeing the answer choices beforehand, there is the option to ‘enable answer masking’, where the multiple choices are not revealed until you are ready.

-While some may find these features useful, some may still prefer to familiarity of the paper test.
+While some may find these features useful, some may still prefer the familiarity of the paper test.
 And when it comes down to it, nothing can beat proper and carefully planned test preparation only accomplished through practice, and getting tutoring where help is needed.
 Overall, the online format of the ACT is very promising and a worthwhile option to check out.